 Portuguese is the fifth largest language on the internet, with four per cent of online usage.

-Brazil is the seventh largest economy in the world, accounting for 55 per cent of South America's GDP and with significant regional importance in trade negotiations.
-As one of the world's emerging powers, Brazil is experiencing rapid growth with its economy forecast to grow by four to five per cent per year over the medium term.
+122 rapid growth with its economy forecast to grow by four to five per cent per year over the medium term.
 Although its growing middle classes are becoming increasingly important consumers of higher value goods and services, Brazil currently ranks 27th in terms of the UK's export market in goods, with Portugal 36th.
-Imports to the UK for the same period had a value of £2.5 billion from Brazil and £1.7 billion from Portugal, resulting in a slight trade surplus for the UK.
+Imports to the UK for the same period had a value of £2.5 billion from Brazil and £1.7 billion from Portugal, resulting in a slight trade surplus for the UK.123